The 90 Day NYC Pet Law

 1. Find a Pet-Friendly Apartment on RENTBETTA.com

-The easiest way to have a pet is to live in a pet-friendly building and follow their pet policy, as you avoid any drama with the landlord.
+The easiest way to have a pet is to live in a pet-friendly building and follow their pet policy, so you avoid any drama with the landlord.

 So if your current landlord won’t come around, start looking at your options for no fee apartments, and make a plan to move out when your lease is up.

-To find a pet-friendly apartment, click “Dogs” or “Cats” on the left search bar and open any listing to see a detailed description of the Pet Policy, as of the last time we spoke with management.
+To find a pet-friendly apartment, click “Dogs” or “Cats” on the left search bar and open any listing to see a full description of that building's Pet Policy, based on the last time we spoke with management.

 Buildings are typically more accommodating to pets during winter when it is harder to find tenants.
-Talk through any details during the tour.
+We recommend you ask about their pet policy details during your tour, in case they have changed.

 50 pounds (sometimes 35) or less